ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 slightly transposed in order to redirect a reference to another object.
 Humans do not have the ability to easily check the integrity of a UUID by simply glancing at it.

-Distributed applications generating UUIDs at a variety of hosts must be willing to rely on the random number source at all hosts.
-If this is not feasible, the namespace variant should be used.

 MAC addresses pose inherent security risks and SHOULD not be used within a UUID.